bedtimelabs/driveCRDT/README.md

 - [Reference Links](#reference-links)

 ### Vision & Objective
-Building a Bitcoin-native internet that seamlessly integrates storage, compute, and execution capabilities, aiming to onboard billions of users and ensuring a decentralized, robust, and efficient digital ecosystem.
+Building a Bitcoin-native internet that integrates decentralized storage and comput-over-data capabilities, aiming to onboard billions of users and ensuring a decentralized, robust, and efficient digital ecosystem.

 ### Core Components & Technologies